elaforge/karya/doc/overview.md

 at will, and hopefully no edits need ever be lost.
 The underlying storage is git, so you can use the usual git tools to inspect and manipulate it.
 Only in a limited way, though, since the files are binary and it's a "bare" repo with no checked out files.
-Theoretically I could invent a text format and then diffs would work.
+I could invent a text format and then diffs would work, or check out the files, and then manual branches would work, but I haven't had any motivation to do that yet.

 ## Weaknesses: